-As noted in Table 1, planning reserve margins are projected to be at least 15.8 percent through 2020.
+As noted in Table 1, planning reserve margins are projected to be at least 13.7 percent through 2020.
 The magnitude and the mix of new electric generation appear to answer the statutory concern about sufficient capacity in the affirmative.
 Wisconsin's electric generation supply future appears sufficient.

-In regard to the finding on reasonable price, the Commission reviews all purchase power contracts either during the formal rate case process or, if asked, rules on them before implementation, such as during a construction case.
-As for units that are constructed, the Commission reviews and makes sure that costs associated with generation that will be rate-based pass an appropriate cost effectiveness threshold.
+In regard to the finding on reasonable price, the Commission reviews all purchase power contracts for public utilities either during the formal rate case process or, if asked, rules on them before implementation, such as during a construction case.
+13 As for units that are constructed, the Commission reviews and makes sure that costs associated with generation that will be rate-based pass an appropriate cost effectiveness threshold.
 The prior section noted the competitiveness of pricing in wholesale energy markets operated by MISO.
 For these reasons, the Commission concludes that capacity and energy will continue to be available at a reasonable price.

 The state has implemented an RPS that requires 10 percent of energy must come from defined renewable energy resources by the year 2015.
 This requirement affects Wisconsin's optimal energy expansion path.
-Wind energy has accounted for most of the utilities' renewable energy for new generation construction activity.
+Wind energy has accounted for most of the utilities' renewable energy.
 Wind energy has low marginal costs of generation, but it has intermittent availability.
 Figure 13 displays the growing presence of wind energy in the MISO footprint as well its variability due to changes in seasonal weather.
+During the public comment phase for this SEA, some noted that wind generation falls off significantly during the summer months of July and August.
+This can be especially true during a heat storm when a large high pressure unit sets in with little storm activity or cool fronts such that the wind breeze is too slight to ramp up a wind turbine.
+Also of note is that during late fall to early spring when weather fronts are more actively crossing the MISO footprint, wind generation picks up noticeably.